On the Complexity of Exact Counting of Dynamically Irreducible Polynomials: Introduction

-where the implied constant is absolute, see also~\cite{GNOS} for an upper bound is given on the number of dynamically irreducible polynomials of degree $d\ge 2$ over $\Fq$.
+These results have been generalized in~\cite{GNOS}, which in particular gives an upper bound on the number of dynamically irreducible polynomials of degree $d\ge 2$ over $\Fq$.

-Here we consider the question of constructing the set $\sDI_q$ and exact evaluating its cardinality $\DI_q$.
+Here we consider the question of constructing the set $\sDI_q$ and exactly evaluating its cardinality $\DI_q$.
 Trivially, using the above test from~\cite{OstShp}, one can construct the set $\sDI_q$ in time $q^{15/4+o(1)}$.
-One can calculate $\DI_q$ faster, in time $q^{11/4+o(1)}$ if one uses the correspondence between arbitrary and monic dynamically irreducible polynomials, see Lemma~\ref{lem:monic} below.
-We show that one can do much better.
+It is possible to calculate $\DI_q$ faster, in time $q^{11/4+o(1)}$ if one uses the correspondence between arbitrary and monic dynamically irreducible polynomials, see Lemma~\ref{lem:monic} below.
+Here we give a more efficient algorithm.

 \begin{theorem} Let $q$ be an odd prime power.
 Then there exists an algorithm which computes $\DI_q$ in time $q^{9/4+o(1)}$ and constructs the set $\sDI_q$ in time $q^{5/2+o(1)}$. \end{theorem} We give the pseudocode of the algorithm in Theorem~\ref{thm:counting} in Algorithm~\ref{alg:1}.

-We also study the analogue problem in the semigroup generated by several polynomials under the composition.
+We also study an analogous problem in semigroups generated by several polynomials under the composition.

 Let $f_1(X),\ldots, f_r(X)\in\Fq[X]$ be polynomials of positive degree.
 The set $\{f_1(X),\ldots,f_r(X)\}$ is called \emph{dynamically irreducible} if all the iterates $f_{i_1}\circ \ldots \circ f_{i_n}$, for $i_1,\ldots,i_n\in\{1,\ldots, r\}$ and $n \geq 1$ are irreducible.